Kimura-Lab/Kono-et-al.-2023/README.md

 However, the rosetta package does not show the digit after p=0.05 even if p=0.055, so it is not possible to determine whether p<0.05 or p>0.05.
 PMCMRplus shows p=0.055 as it displays up to three decimal places, but p=0.0499 is shown as p=0.050, so it is unclear whether p<0.05 or not.
 Rosetta shows asterisks to indicate significant differences, but up to two decimal places (e.g. p=0.05*, even if p=0.0499).

 On the other hand, the Aoki and Hatano's codes can be shown to eight decimal places (e.g. p=0.04994141), which allow decisions of p<0.05 and indicate accurate p-values.

+【Modified EZR ver.
+1.61 for Windows】 This contains several modifications by Yohei Kono to the EZR ver.
+1.61 programmed by Yoshinobu Kanda, which is a customized plugin of the R Commander ver.2.8-0 developed by John Fox.
+These patches enable user-friendly operation of the Games-Howell test and other useful statistic analyses.